makerdao/mips/MIP40/mip40.md

 - Provide a timeline for specific deliverables over the course of the Budget Term

 #### Reporting Transparency

 - List expenses by type, per the [Chart of Accounts](https://docs.google.com/spreadsheets/d/1qB1MIPCkZfdkuHSNk1udhscvTjg-mIBo/edit#gid=1506071077) and [Core Unit Operating Expense Budget Template](https://docs.google.com/spreadsheets/d/1dyrRelt5X5kD8CyRd6inyKXZV9PwF4RExPLgK3PQIRE/edit?usp=sharing)
 - Also describe how much of the budget is to be utilized towards 'on-going' fixed services, and how much is applied to one-time type services/events (planned/unplanned/contingency)
 - Disclose full-time equivalent headcount, by month

 #### Contingency Planning
-- Explain how this Core Unit could operate if the approved Budget Proposal was operating during a Bear/Superbear context: 10%/20% lower
+- Explain how this Core Unit could guarantee minimally viable business continuity if the approved Budget Proposal was operating during a Bear/Superbear context: 10%/20% lower
     - Facilitators should formulate operational budgets capable of operating at lower funding levels
     - Facilitators are encouraged to transparently communicate with collaborators regarding potential impact on compensation during downturns
 - Explain how this Core Unit could operate if the approved Budget Proposal were operating during a Bull context: With corresponding roadmap oriented around stretch targets

 #### Unwinding and Defunding

 - Define how the Core Unit will be wound down in the event of a Governance vote to defund it, with accompanying rationale (period, use of funds, return of funds)
     - Describe what costs will be paid during this period and what costs will not be paid for, including but not limited to:
         - Finishing current initiatives.